 Getting started with SilhouetteMatch¶

-This tutorial shows how to set up the rc_visard to start using the SilhouetteMatch component and guides the reader to detecting the first objects.
+This tutorial shows how to set up the rc_visard to start using the SilhouetteMatch module and guides the reader to detecting the first objects.

 Before we start¶